Laci21/mimica/MIMICA_HACKATHON_PLAN.md

 - Show which persona is currently active and a simple progress indicator (for example, 1/3, 2/3, 3/3).
 - This provides a smooth story of several different users testing the same flow without cluttering the screen with multiple app views.

+- **Stretch – Parallel multi-persona view:**
+  - Explore running all 4 personas **in parallel** and experimenting with different layouts:
+    - 2×2 grid showing four app views at once.
+    - A tabbed interface where one persona is visible at a time but you can quickly switch.
+    - A “primary + three thumbnails” layout where one persona is large and three smaller views can be clicked to expand.
+  - The goal is to find a layout that is still readable on a projector while communicating that multiple personas/agents are running at the same time.
+  - Keep the core sequential flow robust first; treat the parallel view as a demo-only stretch.

 #### 4. Harden the end-to-end demo flow and add a simple recovery path

 - Validate that both scripted and LLM-driven flows (and Playwright where used) can: